FalconPD/alwaysRostering/docs/roles.md

 # Roles

 alwaysRostering has methods can create queries for various roles commonly used in subscription services.
 These queries are for active staff or students.
-Staff roles are: Staff, Teacher, Admin, Sysadmin, Curriculum Amdin, or Student.
+Staff roles are: Staff, Teacher, Admin, Sysadmin, Curriculum Admin, or Student.

 ## Staff: staff() (filtered by job code)

 All active staff that currently have a State ID.
 This filters out shared teachers.

 ## Teacher: teachers() (filtered by job code)